Summer Publishing Internship Program, 2023

 The New Business and Product Development team is seeking a bright, curious, and highly analytical intern who is interested in learning more about digital publishing for Yale University Press.
 Actively participate in helping shape our new digital products through user research, competitive analysis, and site testing.
 Projects include the ongoing product development of the A&AePortal (www.aaeportal.com), planning for updates to our Interaction of Color App (www.interactionfcolor.com), and the relaunch of Yalebooks.com.
 We will help you hone or build new skills in product management and roll-out; you will gain real-world digital publishing experience!

-The Sales department works with accounts of all types, mainly retailers and distributors, on the placement of our forthcoming titles, and maintenance of backlist, through strong buyer relationships and special sales.
-Under the supervision of the Sales Assistant, the intern is responsible for generating a variety of sales and inventory reports for analysis; outreach and support for book sales at author events; special sales research; and other projects as they arise.
+The Sales department works with accounts of all types, mainly retailers and distributors, on placement of our forthcoming titles, and maintenance of backlist, through strong buyer relationships and special sales.
+Under the supervision of the Sales Assistant, the intern is responsible for generating a variety of sales and inventory reports for analysis; outreach and support for book sales at author events (including tracking sales and creating promotional flyers); support for sales reps (such as galley orders, image requests, and inventory queries); and other projects as they arise.
 The intern will have the opportunity to attend press-wide launch meetings and monthly marketing meetings.
 After completion of this internship, the student will understand how the sales department functions within Yale University Press’s publishing program and the marketplace in general.
 This is an excellent opportunity for students interested in book publishing, marketing, or business.